tpcreative070/ble-kotlin/README.md

 ## Turning notifications on/off

-BLESSED provides a convenience methods `startNotify` and `stopNotify` to turn notifications/indications on or off.
+BLE provides a convenience methods `startNotify` and `stopNotify` to turn notifications/indications on or off.
 It will perform all the necessary operations like writing to the Client Characteristic Configuration descriptor for you.
 So all you need to do is:

 ```kotlin
 val currentTimeCharacteristic = peripheral.getCharacteristic(CTS_SERVICE_UUID, CURRENT_TIME_CHARACTERISTIC_UUID)?.let {